Framecyber/Framecyber/README.md

 ## Hi there 👋

+##My interest
+I'm a AI/ML engineer and data scientist who curious about machine learning and deep learning there's many tools and languages I use

+#Tools
+Python Java

 <!--
 **Framecyber/Framecyber** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...